czar3985/CSharpExercises/README.md

 the higher ranking card wins.
 - Practice on creating a UML class diagram, determining the classes, clean code, test driven development
+- References:
+  - List shuffling solution from: https://stackoverflow.com/a/1262619

 **Bank Project and Unit Tests**
 - A console bank application that simulates deposit and withdrawal